John Montagu (Royal Navy officer)

-Admiral John Montagu (1719 – 7 September 1795) was an Royal Navy officer, politician and colonial administrator who served as the governor of Newfoundland.
+Admiral John Montagu (1719 – 7 September 1795) was a Royal Navy officer, politician and colonial administrator who served as the governor of Newfoundland.

 Naval career

 He was born in 1719, son of James Montagu of Lackham, Lacock, Wiltshire (died 1747), and great-grandson of James Montagu of Lackham (1602–1665), third son of Henry Montagu, 1st Earl of Manchester.

 Montagu began his naval career in the Royal Naval Academy, Portsmouth on 14 August 1733.

 He was promoted lieutenant in 1740 and served on and, in 1744, was present at the Battle of Toulon.
 In 1757 he was present at the execution of Admiral John Byng.
-Promoted to Rear-Admiral in 1770, he served as Commander-in-Chief of the North American Station from 1771 to 1774.
+Promoted to Rear-Admiral in 1770, he served as Commander-in-Chief of the North American Station from 1771 to 1774, reporting his arriving at Boston on HMS Captain August 13, 1771 along with HMS Lively, HMS Tamar and HMS Swan.

-In June 1772, Montagu was involved in the Gaspee Affair as the commanding officer of Lieutenant William Duddingston, where he unsuccessfully tried to identify and have prosecuted the raiders who attacked Dudingston's ship.
+In June 1772, Montagu was involved in the Gaspee Affair as the commanding officer of Lieutenant William Duddingston, where he unsuccessfully tried to identify and have prosecuted the men who attacked Dudingston's ship, HMS Gaspee.

+The Admiralty informed Montagu 4 September 1773 that as C-in-C he and Lieutenants commanding armed vessels were not able to preside at any Court Martials.

+Returning to England on board HMS Captain, Montagu arrived at Spithead 1st August 1774.

-He was promoted Vice-Admiral in 1776 and then appointed Governor and commander-in-chief of Newfoundland.
+He acknowledged his promotion to Rear Admiral of the Red by letter from Widley 4 April 1775.
+The Admiralty informed Montagu was made Vice-Admiral of Blue 6 February 1776 and a week later he was in London to take up his commission.
+He was then appointed Governor and Commander-in-Chief of Newfoundland.
 Montagu captured St. Pierre and Miquelon for the British and defended Newfoundland from both French and American privateers.
 By his swift actions he had prevented the French from capturing Carbonear and Harbour Grace.

 In 1783 he was made Commander-in-Chief, Portsmouth.
 He was promoted to Admiral of the Blue in 1782 and Admiral of the White in 1787.